 If your insurer has denied you healthcare coverage, you may feel powerless and out of options.
 However, there are several ways through which you can contest a denied claim.
 The most common is through filing an appeal, where you will provide more supporting evidence regarding your medical condition.

 You can also have a denied coverage claim reversed in cases of a breach of contract.
-Health insurance companies work through contracts and are thus governed by contract law.
+Insurance companies work through contracts and are thus governed by contract law.
 The contract stipulates situations where you should enjoy coverage and situations where coverage may be denied.
 It is not uncommon for an insurer to breach its contract with an insured person (the patient).
 For example, if your insurance company fails to investigate a claim properly or it denies a legitimate claim, you can sue the insurance company for breach of contract.

 What is Breach of Contract?

 Under contract law, breach of contract occurs when an insurance company fails to honor its end of the bargain.
 A contract is a legal document that stipulates the responsibilities of each party to the agreement.
-In the case of health insurance, the insurer agrees to provide healthcare coverage for various conditions and under specific circumstances.
+In the case of insurance, the insurer agrees to provide healthcare coverage for various conditions and under specific circumstances.
 You, as the insured person, agree to pay regular premiums and a deductible to cover any associated healthcare costs.

 A breach of contract typically occurs when the insurance company fails to honor its obligations as stipulated under the contract.
 In such cases, you can file for action against any loss you may have experienced as a result of the breached contract.